-Does the fear of managing tear trough complications keep you awake at night?
+Does fear of managing tear trough complications keep you awake?

 Aesthetic practitioners can become quite anxious about performing certain medical aesthetic procedures, and none more so than treating the tear trough with soft tissue fillers.

 Conquering those fears is something that we can help with as Dr Tim Pearce takes you on a journey of avoiding, managing, and treating complications and adverse effects from under-eye fillers, including the dreaded periorbital oedema.

 Dr Tim regularly discusses medical aesthetic training tips in his weekly webinar, so if you’re looking to increase your CPD-certified learning and want reassurance about how you’re treating patients, then step one is to register for Wednesday’s free webinar by Dr Tim.

 Is it normal to have swelling after tear trough filler treatments?

 The simple answer is yes.
 It is completely normal for a patient to experience a post-procedural reaction to filler treatment under the eyes in the form of periorbital oedema or swelling.
 The skin in the tear trough is so thin that periorbital oedema, erythema (redness) and bruising will all likely occur.
 This must be explained clearly to patients to avoid anxiety post-treatment.
 Swelling will happen, but it only becomes a problem for you, and your patient, if it persists or suddenly appears after some delay.

 Patients will often ask; how long does it take for tear trough filler treatment to settle?
 The thought of wandering around potentially looking like you’ve had too many late nights or been in a fight, especially if there’s bruising, does not generally appeal to patients, so your first job is to appease their concerns regarding this treatment.